killianmuldoon/cluster-api/docs/proposals/20220330-topology-mutation-hook.md

 * Cluster operators can set a timeout on the RuntimeExtensionConfiguration to ensure Cluster topology reconciliation for all Clusters is not slowed down by one slow External Patch Extension.
 This only helps if the slow External Patch Extension is not used for all Clusters.

 #### Clashing external variable definitions
-Variable definitions supplied externally by an External Patch Extension though a Variable Discovery Hook can change when the definition in the External Patch Extension change.
+Variable definitions supplied externally by an External Patch Extension though a Variable Discovery Hook can change when the definition in the External Patch Extension changes.
 This can lead to a clash where variables that previously had the same name and definition no longer have the same definition.

 Mitigations:
 * Variable Discovery Hooks allow addressing variables using namespacing, where the variable name is prefixed by the name of the External Patch Extension.
-TODO: What are the user mitigations here?
+* ClusterClass authors should pro-actively test any changes to ClusterClasses and associated Runtime Extensions to avoid clashing variable definitions.
+* External Patch extension authors should extensively document their patches, variables and usage.

 ## Alternatives